Chart Color Schemes

 Educational outcomes in Glenning Valley fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 24.6%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 18.1%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.6%).
-Vocational credentials are prevalent, with 41.1% of residents aged 15+ holding them - advanced diplomas at 12.0% and certificates at 29.1%.
+Vocational credentials are held by 41.1% of residents aged 15+, with advanced diplomas at 12.0% and certificates at 29.1%.
 Educational participation is high, with 27.0% currently enrolled in formal education: 9.3% in primary, 7.9% in secondary, and 3.6% in tertiary education.

 Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
 This includes 9.3% in primary education, 7.9% in secondary education, and 3.6% pursuing tertiary education.